ljsummers/adventure-pp1/readme.md

 **Deployment**

-Github Pages was used to deploy the live website.
+Github Pages was used to deploy the live website which can be viewed [here](https://ljsummers.github.io/drinks-giggles/).
 The instructions to achieve this are below:

 - Log in (or sign up) to Github.
 - Find the repository for this project, drinks-giggles.